shaynemartin91/JimmyClient/README.md

 # Usage

 Orders are session based so you don't need to track an order object.
-Changes made or to your session's current order.
+Changes made are to your session's current order.

 ## Locations